 Demand for accounting professionals currently exceeds supply.
 If you're interested in increasing your financial awareness while also gaining a marketable skill, this course is for you.
 You'll learn the basics of double-entry bookkeeping, as well as how to analyze and record financial transactions.
 You'll get hands-on experience with handling accounts receivable, accounts payable, payroll procedures, sales taxes, and various common banking activities.
 We'll cover all the bases, from writing checks to preparing an income statement and closing out accounts at the end of each fiscal period.
-Whether you're a sole proprietor looking to manage your business finances or you simply want to gain an understanding of accounting basics for career advancement, this course will give you a solid foundation in financial matters.
+Whether you're a sole proprietor looking to manage your business finances or you simply want to gain an understanding of accounting basics for career advancement or for personal use, this course will give you a solid foundation in financial matters.

 A new session of each course starts monthly.
 If enrolling in a series of two or

 more courses, please be sure to space the start date for each course at least two

 All courses run for six weeks, with a two-week grace period at the end.
 Two lessons